Three Strategies Guaranteed To Develop Your Students’ Math Language Skills

 How Third Space Applies This Strategy

-As well as ensuring our tutors are trained to best help students get their heads around math as a language, our Curriculum Team has also put considerable time into embedding opportunities for exploring math language into the structure of our intervention lessons.
+As well as ensuring Skye, the AI tutor, is trained to best help students get their heads around math as a language, our Curriculum Team has also put considerable time into embedding opportunities for exploring math language into the structure of our intervention lessons.

 All our lessons begin with a tutor-student discussion of the learning objectives for the lesson, during which the key math vocabulary for the lesson is highlighted and defined (if it’s new) or recapped (if it was covered previously).